brotkrueml/codehighlight/Documentation/Configuration/Index.rst

 .. _constant-editor:

-Constant Editor
+Constant editor
 ===============

 Some constants can be defined in the
-:ref:`Constant Editor <t3tsref:typoscript-syntax-constant-editor>`.
+:ref:`constant editor <t3tsref:typoscript-syntax-constant-editor>`.

 Select the category :guilabel:`Codehighlight` and make your adjustments.

 .. figure:: /Images/Configuration/constant-editor.png
    :alt: Constant Editor

-   Constant Editor
+   Constant editor

 Files